PaddlePaddle/Paddle/doc/design/var_desc.md

 ## Definition of Variable in Python

 In Python API, layer will take Variable as Input, and return Variable as Output.
+There should be a class `Variable` in python to help create and manage Variable.

 ```python
 image = Variable(dims=[-1, 640, 480])